 Still, the flexibility of private caregiver relationships often raises questions.
 Is it ok to ask your mom’s caregiver to take out the trash or vacuum the house?
 Can she drive to the supermarket, or even help your mom travel to visit out-of-town family?
 The answer depends on your caregiver.

 These guidelines will give you a place to start as you and your caregiver define a work agreement.

 You Can Ask a Caregiver to Do a Lot

-Before you choose a caregiver, make a list of what you think you want her to do.
-Depending on your parent’s needs, any of the following caregiving services might show up on your list:
+Before you choose a caregiver, make a list of what you think you want her to do, possibly to include items such as:

 - Help with daily needs, such as dressing, bathing, toileting, and getting exercise and proper nutrition